Are SEO plugins Useless?

 Do SEO plugins work?

 Lets dive in and look at the pros and cons on SEO plugins.
 Lets find out, are seo plugins useless?, or do I need an seo plugin.
-I will do 5 pros and cons of seo plugins.
+Here are 5 pros and cons of SEO plugins.
 It could have a dozen or more, but 5 for and against should get the point across.

 I prefer to use one.
 I know others who don’t, and even though they throw a bit of ridicule my way, I don’t care.